Igniii/Igniii/README.md

 ---

 ### 💻 What I'm working on
-I'm expanding my tech stack and refining how I approach full-stack development.
+I'm improving the knowledge of my actual tech stack and refining how I approach full-stack development.

 My current main project is a full-stack **inventory management system**, originally built for my final degree project and now the project that shaped how I think about software design.